 Usually worth repairing:

-• Built-in trim-kit units ($900+ retail): almost any repair under $350
+• Built-in trim-kit units ($900+ retail): almost any repair is worth it

 • Over-the-range microwaves under 7 years old: door switches, magnetrons, turntable motors